Haggarman/Software-3D-Perspective-Correct-Textured-Triangles/README.md

 #### Backface culling

 Imagine ink bleeding through paper so that both sides have ink on them.
 The printed side is the front face, and the opposite bled-through side is the back face.
 Seeing both sides is sometimes desirable, like for a leaf.
-But with closed, solid objects made of multiple triangles, it is more efficient to not draw the back-facing triangles because they will never be seen.
+But with closed solid objects made of multiple triangles, it is more efficient to not draw the back-facing triangles because they will never be seen.

-The sign (positive or negative) of the triangle's **surface normal** as compared (dot product) to a ray extending out from the viewer can determine which side of the triangle is facing the viewer. the Z value of this surface normal can be used if re-calculated after rotation and translation but before projection, because the view normal is usually (0, 0, 1).
+The sign (positive or negative) of the triangle's **surface normal** as compared (dot product) to a ray extending out from the viewer can determine which side of the triangle is facing the viewer.
+The Z value of this surface normal can be used if re-calculated after rotation and translation but before projection, because the view normal is usually (0, 0, 1).
 If the triangle were to be viewed perfectly edge-on to have a value of 0, it is also invisible because it is infinitely thin.
 So not drawing the triangle if this value is less than or equal to 0.0 accomplishes backface culling.

 ## Texture Filters
 ### Texture Magnification